akwaz/blAPI/README.md

 ######constructor
 Constructor requires only one argument - $game.
 It must be a shorthand of one of supported games or "unknown" if you don't want to load  all of config files now.
 Supported games are:

- *Battlefield 4 - "bf4"
+ * Battlefield 4 - "bf4"
- *Battlefield Hardline - "bfh"
+ * Battlefield Hardline - "bfh"

 If it is possible, I will add Battlefront support when it comes out!
 I will also think about CTE.

  Other arguments are: $blapi_light = false, $logs = false.
 Set first one to true if you don't want to use the feature shown on picture on the top of the page. blAPI will load then only crucial (game)_config_map file.
-Set second one to true if you want to enable logging events to text file (under construction).
+Set second one to true if you want to enable logging events to text file.

+Events are logged to a text file blapi_log.txt.

  Basic initialization:
  ```php